III-1e Tier III Controls: Case Information Security Requirements for Restricted Information

 This procedure outlines basic controls required for all restricted information, including paper files and IT systems processing, storing, or transmitting Restricted information.
 Because Restricted information is the highest confidentiality level of information in the university, this procedure defines additional management processes required.

 Tier III IT control standards are built upon the Tier I and Tier II control standards, and therefore considered to be the maximum security configuration standards.
-For all IT systems processing Restricted information, the Tier I and Tier II standards are applicable, and the controls listed here are to be applied in addition to those for lower
+For all IT systems processing Restricted information, the Tier I and Tier II standards are applicable, and the controls listed here are to be applied in addition to those for lower level information.

 All configuration controls for Tier I and Tier II control levels are applicable to Tier III environments, where Restricted data are maintained.